 Social Conditions and Consequences of Flexible Labor Markets

 In the last two decades the demands of employers and employment agencies concerning the flexibility of workers have steadily increased, far beyond what was considered acceptable in the 1980s.
 At the same time, family structures in developed industrial societies have loosened, often dramatically, while birth rates have continuously declined, although differently in different countries.
 Governments have reacted by attempting to integrate labor market and family policies, turning care for the next generation increasingly into a public responsibility.
-The research investigates the connection between the liberalization of employment and family relations on the one hand and the growing activities and expenditures of states in areas that used to be the domain of the family on the other.
-Project duration: January 2009 to December 2013.
+This research investigates the connection between the liberalization of employment and family relations on the one hand, and, on the other, the growing activities and expenditures of states in areas that used to be the domain of the family.
+Project duration: January 2009 to October 2014.

 Streeck, Wolfgang, 2009: Flexible Markets, Stable Societies?
 In: Herbert Obinger/Elmar Rieger (Hg.), Wohlfahrtsstaatlichkeit in entwickelten Demokratien: Herausforderungen, Reformen und Perspektiven.
 Festschrift für Stephan Leibfried.
 Frankfurt a.M.: Campus, 137-157.
 (Auch erschienen als MPIfG Working Paper 08/6.
 Cologne: Max Planck Institute for the Study of Societies.)